chandanhpcic/docs/source/manual/other-interfaces.rst

 Since the GRE protocol was designed by Cisco, it is often used as default tunnel technology when using their solutions.

-A common use-case of GRE is also to forward (no routable) multicast traffic, although this will need additional software such as IGMP-proxy or PIMD, which are less commonly used on OPNsense.
+A common use-case of GRE is also to forward (no routable) multicast traffic, although this will need additional software such as IGMP-proxy or PIMD, which are less commonly used on Reticen8.

 The available settings are similar to those described for the GIF tunnel type: